John Kissell: Professional career

-Kissell was selected by the National Football League's Los Angeles Rams in the 12th round of the 1947 draft, but instead joined the Buffalo Bills of the rival All-America Football Conference (AAFC) in 1948.
+Kissell was selected 123rd overall by the National Football League's Los Angeles Rams in the 12th round of the 1947 draft, but instead joined the Buffalo Bills of the rival All-America Football Conference (AAFC) in 1948.
 Buffalo finished the regular season 7–7 in a tie with the Baltimore Colts for first place in the AAFC East.
 After beating the Colts in a playoff, the Bills lost the AAFC championship game to the Cleveland Browns.
 The Bills finished 5–5–2 the following season, losing again to the Browns in a playoff.
 Kissell was named an All-Pro defensive tackle by the International News Service after the season.
 The AAFC disbanded at the end of 1949 because of financial struggles stemming from poor attendance and competition over player salaries, and three of its teams – the Browns, Colts and San Francisco 49ers – were absorbed by the NFL.

 In 1950, players from the AAFC's defunct teams – including the Bills – went into a dispersal draft.
 Kissell, however, was sold along with halfback Rex Bumgardner and guard (American football) Abe Gibron to the Browns in a deal that gave Bills owner James Breuil a 25% share in the team.
 In the Browns, Kissell joined a team that had won all of the AAFC's four championships behind an offense that featured quarterback Otto Graham, fullback Marion Motley and ends Mac Speedie and Dante Lavelli.
 Yet while the Browns had been the league's best team, many sportswriters and owners doubted that the team would continue its string of success in the NFL starting in 1950.
 Cleveland began the season by beating the previous year's NFL champion Philadelphia Eagles and went on to win the NFL championship over the Los Angeles Rams.
 Kissell finished his education at Boston College in 1950, graduating with a bachelor's degree in education and government.